jotruebl/Pyce_Tools/docs/getting_started.rst

 - Set to NZ time zone
 - Merge uncertainty and concentration dataframes

-The code for these steps can be found in the jupyter notebook that accompanies the Section XX Tutorial.
+The code for these steps can be found in the jupyter notebook that accompanies tutorial.

 4.0 Handling Particle Size Distribution Data
 ---------------------------------------------